-We once again test the performance of the ML and MR methods on problem \eqref{pro:qua}, with the initial and termination conditions consistent with those in Section \ref{sub:step}.
-Figure \ref{fig:LRMGnorm} clearly illustrates the performance of the BB1, BB2, ML, and MR methods, measured in terms of the Euclidean $2$-norm of the gradient.
-Figure \ref{fig:Spectrum1} and \ref{fig:Spectrum2} record the distribution of the scalars $\alpha_{k}^{BB1}$, $\alpha_{k}^{BB2}$, $\alpha_{k}^{ML}$, and $\alpha_{k}^{MR}$ generated by these four methods over iterations.
+We evaluate the ML and MR methods again on problem \eqref{pro:qua}, using the same initial conditions and stopping criteria as in Section \ref{sec:twostep}.
+Figure \ref{fig:LRMGnorm} shows the performance of BB1, BB2, ML, and MR methods, measured by the Euclidean $2$-norm of the gradient.

-As seen in Figure \ref{fig:LRMGnorm}, the MR method demonstrates the best performance, followed by ML, BB1, and BB2 methods, in that order.
-What surprised us is that MR appears to exhibit superlinear convergence, and its corresponding scalar $\alpha_{k}^{MR}$ in Figure \ref{fig:Spectrum2} shows a distribution asymptotically approaching the eigenvalues of Hessian $A$.
+As shown in Figure \ref{fig:LRMGnorm}, the MR method exhibits near-superlinear convergence in this small-scale problem, while the ML method also outperforms both the BB1 and BB2 methods.